 In search of enlightenment rather than space, their music crossing the Grateful Dead and Hendrix with Ravi Shankar, Quintessence stood out from the crowd in every sense of the term.

 Excerpted from Julien Temple’s documentary ‘Glastonbury: The Movie’, here’s Michael Eavis ruminating on his farming woes, sandwiched between takes of Quintessence and the only moving-image record of any band from ground-breaking day:

 Around 1500 people turned up to show and a year on, immortalised on film in the late Nic Roeg’s ‘Glastonbury Fayre’ movie, their numbers swelled to 12,000.
 And Quintessence were back.

 “The first two Glastonbury concerts were amazing.
 Word had got out that this fantastic music festival was happening and thousands of people travelled from near and far to be part of a very special event.”

 Phil and Dave reunited as Quintessence for a one-off performance at the 40th Glastonbury.
 The BBC chronicled the reunion in a short documentary.
 Here’s a clip …

 Quintessence had in the interim recorded some extraordinary work.
 Look out for more on what happened next at Singsong Music.

-“Glastonbury 50: the Official Story of the Glastonbury Festival’ by Michael and Emily Eavis is published by Trapeze Books this month.
+“Glastonbury 50: the Official Story of the Glastonbury Festival’ by Michael and Emily Eavis is published by Trapeze Books.